 The Company leases facilities and certain equipment under agreements accounted for as operating leases.
 These leases generally require the Company to pay all executory costs such as maintenance and insurance.
-Rental expense for operating leases for the three months ended March 31, 2001 and 2000 was approximately \$1,172 and \$358, respectively.
+Rental expense for operating leases for the three and six months ended June 30, 2001 was approximately \$895 and \$2,068, respectively, and for the three and six months ended June 30, 2000 was \$358 and \$716, respectively.

 In March 2000, the Company entered into a lease for two floors at a location in New York City.
 The lease term with respect to one floor commenced in April 2000, with rent of approximately \$1,400 per year in the first three years, \$1,500 per year in years four through seven and \$1,600 per year in years eight through ten.
 The related security deposit is \$2,000 for the first three years, \$1,300 for years four through seven and \$670 for years eight through ten.
-At the Company's option, the Company provided the security deposit by a letter of credit (see note 1).
+At the Company's option, the Company provided the security deposit by a letter of credit (see note 1(c)).
 The lease term relating to the other floor commenced in March 2001, with rent of approximately \$1,500 per year in the first three years, \$1,600 per year in years four through seven and \$1,700 per year in years eight through ten.
 The related security deposit is \$2,225 for the first three years, \$1,500 for years four through seven and \$747 for years eight through ten.
-At the Company's option, the Company provided the security deposit by a letter of credit (see note 1).
+At the Company's option, the Company provided the security deposit by a letter of credit (see note 1(c)).